anott1/practical-fork-repo/README.md

 Practical for LSE Data analysis course, Course 2, Week 6, Module 6.2.8<br>
 Practical to test uploading and forking repos between peers.<br>
 Sample code just for testing<br>

+MARTIN HAS WRITTEN THIS - JUST TO TEST!